Academic - Design Academic - Engineering Academic - LAS Media Production Music & Performing Arts Special Interest Programming

 Allowed Members Anyone interested in being involved in the video game development process

-Allowed Officers Anyone wanting to make this club bigger and better
+Allowed Officers Anyone wanting to improve the club

 Membership Restrictions None